TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 There are other chips on the market from Texas Instruments and others, that could’ve filled the gap.
 But let’s be honest: where’s the fun in taking the easy route when you could be fighting with VHDL and constraints files instead? 😭.

-I don't think I would go with the FPGA route if this was a work project but as this is a side project that will be used in a non-critical part of my infrastructure, I acheived my primary goal with these huge projects: learning 👨🏻‍🎓.
+I don't think I would go with the FPGA route if this was a work project, but as this is a side project that will be used in a non-critical part of my infrastructure, I achieved my primary goal with this massive project: learning 👨🏻‍🎓.
 Diving into the deep end with the FPGA kept the challenge alive, and it ended up being a fantastic learning experience

 By sticking to the original goals, I set out at the beginning, I had to understand how things and why.
 And as frustrating as that was at times, it paid off.
 My understanding of FPGAs, and real-time audio protocols has improved quite a bit.
 Honestly, there’s no better way to learn than by getting your hands dirty, messing around with stuff, breaking it 🪓, and then figuring out how to fix it.
 It’s chaotic 💥, but it works.